 To learn how to hide information about your WordPress site like plugins, themes, installation versions, etc., see the tutorial below:

 Escalation Of Attack

 Once hackers find security vulnerabilities that allow them to gain some kind of access to your system, they will explore your site deeper, looking for weaknesses in your site’s configuration that can be fully exploited.
 If a hacker is eventually able to bypass your site’s login restrictions and make themselves an administrator, then your site will become fully compromised and be under the hacker’s complete control.

 Worse still, there may not be any obvious sign that your site has been compromised.
 Experienced hackers know how to ‘keep the door open’ so that they can log back in anytime they want to, and modify log files to avoid being detected.
 You could end up running a hacked website without even knowing that someone else is using your site for their own malicious or criminal benefit.

 This is why WordPress security is so important and why we recommend going through the tutorials in the WordPress Security module to learn more about how you can keep your WordPress site secure and protected.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
+This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, reviewed, or certified by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.

-Have you found this post useful?
-If so, please take a moment and share this article with other WordPress users using the social links below.
+Did you enjoy this article?
+If so, please take a moment to use the share buttons below to share this page with other WordPress users.